iamwilhelm/use.gpu/packages/shader/README.md

 }
 ```

-Global symbols are namespaced with a prefix like `_u4_` to avoid collisions.
-You can opt out of this on a case-by-case basis by using `#pragma global`.
+All top-level symbols outside the main module are namespaced with a prefix like `_u4_` to avoid collisions, unless marked as global.

 #### Dynamic

-For **dynamic linking at run-time**, you can import specific symbols from GLSL files and pass them in:
+For **dynamic linking at run-time**, you link up with a function prototype instead:

 **main.glsl**
 ```glsl